avasdao/subnet-builders/web/src/pages/guides/custom-genesis.md

+---
-# Customizing Your Genesis File
+title: Customizing Your Genesis File
+description: Step by step tutorial to build your own NFT marketplace on Avalanche using Hardhat and React.
+---

 Step by step tutorial to build your own NFT marketplace on Avalanche using Hardhat and React.